hirwaishimwe/rad-report/README.md

    npm start
 ```

+3. Backend Setup
-3. In a new terminal window, switch to the api directory, install dependencies, and initiate the backend server.
+   In a new terminal window, switch to the api directory, install dependencies, and initiate the backend server.

 ```bash
    cd api/